patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 $$

-If negative frequencies were not suppressed in the analytic signal, extracting the instantaneous frequency would be potentially misleading, as negative frequencies can cause the phase to advance or retreat in a manner that does not correspond to the physical reality of the signal's frequency content.
+If negative frequencies were not suppressed in the analytic signal, the instantaneous frequency would be misleading, as negative frequencies can cause the phase to advance or retreat in a manner that does not correspond to the physical reality of the signal's frequency content.

 Using ```scipy```'s [```signal.hilbert```](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.hilbert.html) function and some ```numpy``` operations: